-On March 8, 2023, the Toronto Stock Exchange ("TSX") approved the renewal of the Corporation's normal course issuer bid ("NCIB").
-Pursuant to the NCIB, the Corporation will repurchase for cancellation, from time to time, as it considers advisable, up to a maximum of 28,596,214 of its common shares.
-The NCIB became effective March 10, 2023 and will terminate on March 9, 2024 or such earlier time as the NCIB is completed or terminated at the option of the Corporation.
+On March 6, 2024, the Toronto Stock Exchange ("TSX") approved the renewal of the Corporation's normal course issuer bid ("NCIB").
+Pursuant to the NCIB, MEG will purchase for cancellation, from time to time, as it considers advisable, up to a maximum of 24,007,526 common shares of the Corporation.
+The NCIB became effective on March 11, 2024 and will terminate on March 10, 2025 or such earlier time as the NCIB is completed or terminated at the option of MEG.